Hairy Fimbristylis (Fimbristylis puberula)

 Species overview

-Hairy Fimbristylis (Fimbristylis puberula), a State Endangered plant, is found rarely in Lake Michigan coastal prairie.
+Chestnut Sedge (Fimbristylis puberula), a Wisconsin Endangered plant, is found rarely in Lake Michigan coastal prairie.
 Blooming occurs early June through late August; fruiting occurs late July through late September.
 The optimal identification period for this species is late July through late September.

 Synonyms: Fimbristylis anomala, Fimbristylis castanea var. puberula, Fimbristylis drummondii, Fimbristylis puberula var. drummondii, Scirpus puberulus